The AALLYN Ethos

 Stepping away helped me redefine my relationship with money.
 I no longer see it as an end goal.
 Now it’s a tool and a resource I can use to build a life that feels aligned, intentional, and true to me.

-Success today isn’t about accumulation.
+Success now isn’t about accumulation.
 It’s about alignment and freedom.
 Freedom to make choices that align with your values, freedom to spend unhurried time with loved ones and to be present for both the big events and small moments.
 It gives the space for creativity, to solve problems, and to pursue work that makes you proud.
 This change gave me a chance to authentically set an example for my daughter.

 Life Practices and Daily Habits that Align with my Intentional Living Practices